StanSvec/dropwizard-authorization/README.md

     @GET
     @Auth(anyRole = {Admin.class, Owner.class})
     public String protectedGet() {
-        return "principal must have at least one role from roles Admin and Owner";
+        return "principal must have at least one of roles Admin and Owner";
     }

     @POST
+    @Auth(roles = Editor.class)
-    public String protectedPost(@Auth(roles = Editor.class) Principal principal) {
+    public String protectedPost(@Principal Principal principal) {
-        return "principal must have role Editor";
+        return "principal must have role Editor; principal instance is injected into this method";
+    }

+    @GET
+    @Path("/optional")
+    @Auth(required = false)
+    public String optionalAuthentication(@Principal Principal principal) {
+        return "no authentication required; if authentication is not used then principal instance is null";
     }
 }
 ```